 White Oak Barrels Add a Touch of Taste to Everything

-There are not many containers or vessels as useful, versatile and unique as the American White Oak barrel.
+There are not many containers or vessels as useful, versatile and unique as American White Oak barrels.
 Barrels are most commonly associated with making whiskey or bourbon and pictured as oversized drums lined up in mills and distilleries.
 But making whiskey and bourbon are just two of the many uses for a white oak barrel—albeit those are probably the most important ones!

 American white oak barrels impart a distinct flavor you won’t find from any other ingredient or methodology.
 The magic of time in a barrel joining forces with different ingredients works all kinds of magic.
 You’ll notice delicate hints of vanilla, honey and coconut and an overall elevation of flavors.
 Sugars and spices pop and demand to be noticed and you’ll find that no matter what you are aging or brewing, it will taste better than it ever has before.

 White oak barrels are also quite decorative, either functioning as intended or repurposed as decor, mugs, vases and more.
 Rustic and charming and 100 percent handmade by our own barrel makers—Coopers—you really can’t get a more functional American conversation piece than a white oak barrel.